frederic-perez/AmE-dictionary/data/idioms.md

 __garbage in, garbage out__
 __gargle__ :two: __1__ _v slang_ To drink alcohol. _I lit a cigarette and gargled Old Crow._ __2__ _n slang_ An alcoholic drink. _It’s been a long week—want to get a gargle with me?_
 __gas__ _v_ :two::hammer: _We’re here to gas on the show._
-__gaslight__ :nine: (gaslighting) To manipulate someone psychologically so that they begin to doubt their experience of reality.
+__gaslight__ :nine::m: (gaslighting) To manipulate someone psychologically so that they begin to doubt their experience of reality.
 The phrase comes from the 1938 play _Gas Light_, in which the protagonist attempts to induce insanity in his wife by constantly questioning or doubting her reports of strange events, such as the dimming of the house’s gas lights (which has in fact occurred and is related to the husband’s nefarious activities). _Her husband must be gaslighting her because she suddenly doubts all the evidence that she’s found of his indiscretions._ _The administration has been accused of gaslighting with its repeated attempts to spread disinformation._
 __gather/gain momentum__ To move faster. _The wagon gathered/gained momentum as it rolled down the hill._
 __gear up__ _The same groundhog festival is gearing up again and again._
 __geek out__ _v_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
 Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”